AmirMohammad2003/AmirMohammad2003/README.md

 - 🔭 I’m currently working on some hobby projects on various fields in web development to gain more experience.
 - 🌱 I’m currently learning Front-End development since i am a backend developer and i want to be able to design my hobby projects.
-- I’m interested in Django framework but some times flask just works better for me.
+- I’m interested in Django framework but sometimes flask just works better for me.
 <!--

 Here are some ideas to get you started: